pu2clr/SI4735/README.md

 ### When the receiver starts or when I switches it from FM to AM and vice-versa, I have loud click in the speaker

 Some users may be uncomfortable with the loud popping of the speaker during some transitions caused by some Si47XX device commands.
-This problem occurs during the receiver transition from the power down to power up internal commands.
-Also, every time the user changes the mode (FM to AM or AM to FM) the sequence power down and power up internal commands is required by the Si47XX devices.
+This problem occurs during the receivers transition from the power down to power up.
+Every time the user changes the mode (FM to AM or AM to FM, Si47XX devices mnust be powered down and powered back up which causes the click sound.

 The SI473X devices have HIGH DC (DC bias) component in the analog audio output pins (SI4735-D60 pins 23 and 24).
 When the device goes to power down mode, the voltage on the audio pins drops to 0V.
 The device does it internally and there is no way to avoid that.
 When the device goes to power up, those audio pins suddenly go to the HIGH DC again.
 This transition causes the loud pop in the speaker.
 So far, the author of this library has not found an internal SI473X device solution to solve the loud popping of the speaker.
-It is important to say that internal SI473X mute or volume commands will not work for this purpose.
+The internal SI473X mute or volume commands will not stop the clicking sound.
 However, it is possible to solve this problem by adding an extra __mute__ circuit and control it by the MCU (Atmega, ESP32, STM32, ATtiny85 etc).

 The schematic below shows this approach.